NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 ISIS .cub model it is meant to replace, as benchmarked with ``mapproject``, ``bundle_adjust``, and ``sfs``.

-However, as of early 2022, the CSM model does not always correctly approximate the corresponding ISIS model following the procedure in :numref:`create_csm`.

-Given a dataset of ISIS .cub camera files it is desired to run SfS on, it is suggested to attempt to convert them to corresponding CSM models as mentioned earlier, and if the pixel errors as output by ``cam_test`` are no more than the order of 0.5 pixels, to use the CSM models instead of the ISIS ones in all the tools outlined below.
+Given a dataset of ISIS .cub camera files it is desired to run SfS on, it is suggested to attempt to convert them to corresponding CSM models as described in :numref:`create_csm`, and if the pixel errors as output by ``cam_test`` are no more than the order of 0.5 pixels, to use the CSM models instead of the ISIS ones in all the tools outlined below.
 The DEMs obtained with these two methods were observed to differ by several millimeters at most, on average, but an evaluation may be necessary for your particular case.

 This will work only for datasets at full resolution, so not when the ``reduce`` command is used to downsample the data.